December 2024 Israeli airstrikes in Yemen: Background

 Following the October 7 attacks in 2023 that killed 1,200 people, Israel responded with an offensive on the Gaza Strip that has killed over 45,000 Palestinians.
 In solidarity with the Palestinians, the Houthis launched a campaign of attacks against merchant ships that they claimed were linked to Israel, the United States, and the United Kingdom in the Red Sea and Gulf of Aden; however, many ships targeted held no links to the three countries.
 Two ships were sunk and four sailors were killed throughout the Houthi campaign.
 The Galaxy Leader was also hijacked.

 The Houthis have also launched over 200 missiles and 170 drones at Israel, the majority of which were intercepted before reaching their targets.
 The strikes incurred Israeli airstrikes on Yemen in July and September.

+On 20 July 2024, Israel conducted attacks on Hudaydah Port in Al Hudaydah, Yemen, claiming to have targeted Houthi infrastructure.
+They carried out an aerial bombing of alleged ammunition depots, oil storage facilities, and power stations.
+Israel struck targets Inside Yemen again in September and earlier in December.

 The airstrikes had been planned for weeks in response to previous attacks on Israel and began within an hour from the time of arrival of a Houthi-fired ballistic missile into Israeli airspace.
 The missile caused the activation of the Israeli danger alarm system, and therefore disrupted the sleep of millions of Israelis, having to evacuate to a safe place.
 The missile was partially intercepted by the Arrow defense system.
 The missile's warhead, which didn't explode during the interception, hit a school building in Ramat Gan and detonated.
 Despite the heavy destruction to the building, there were no children inside (it was around 3 a.m.) and no human injuries were reported.
 Israeli planes were already in the air en route to Yemen at the time of the attack.